Riselya/Prevalence-Thresholds-Metaanalysis/README.md

 # Prevalence-Thresholds-Metaanalysis
-Data and code for manuscript 'Accounting for phylogeny and abundance allows for consistent comparison of core microbiome diversity indexes across species'
+Data and code for manuscript 'Accounting for phylogeny and abundance allows for consistent comparison of core microbiome diversity indices across species'

 Data = RDS file.
 This is a list of 8 phyloseq objects Code = R markdown file